rustshop/rustshop/README.bootstrapping.md

 Default output format [None]:
 ```

-The Key ID and Secrect Access Key should be provided to you
+The Key ID and Secret Access Key should be provided to you
 when you created `iamadmin` user.

 You can use `aws configure list-profiles` to list all profiles.